lady-h-world/My_Garden/reading_pages/Rainbow_Moss/virtual_env/virtual_env1.md

 To list all the virtual environments you have created, type `conda env list` through PyCharm terminal.

+The created virtual environment might have some python libraries installed by default.
+Sometimes you want to remove all these exisiting libraries, to do this run `pip freeze >> requirements.txt` to dump these library names in "requirements.txt" file, then run `pip uninstall -r requirements.txt -y` to remove them all.

 ### How to use Created Virtual Environments on Jupyter

 You might also want to use the created virtual environment in your Jupyter Lab or Jupyter Notebook.
 Here's how: